CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

 \subsection{Performance Evaluation}

 Fig. \ref{fig:main-results} presents the performance results in terms of success rate, demonstrating the relative effectiveness of different temporal modeling approaches when learning from recovery-rich demonstrations.
-Our STA Transformer consistently outperforms all baseline approaches across all four tasks, with particularly notable improvements in precision-requiring tasks such as \textit{PegInsertionSide}, where STA achieves 18.3\% success compared to 7.7\% for standard Transformer -- representing more than a 2x improvement.
-Interestingly, the standard Transformer approach with full history attention show occasional underperformance compared to no-history baselines in some tasks, suggesting that naive historical information integration does not always benefit policy performance.
-Additionally, traditional sequence modeling approaches demonstrate notable limitations in this domain, with TCN and LSTM networks consistently showing lower performance.
-This is particularly true for LSTM, which performs poorly across precision-critical tasks.
-These results support our hypothesis that superior temporal reasoning capabilities, achieved through our structured attention mechanisms designed for state transition modeling, provide performance advantages compared to both history-agnostic approaches and standard sequence modeling techniques.
+Our STA Transformer outperforms all baselines across the three precision-requiring and coordination-demanding tasks, with particularly notable improvements on \textit{PegInsertionSide}, reporting more than a 2× improvement over standard Transformer (18.3\% vs 7.7\%).
+Notably, the Transformer with self-attention only performs similarly to or below its cross-attention variant, while both acting with full history occasionally underperform the no-history baseline, together suggesting that naive integration of historical information does not always benefit policy performance.
+Traditional sequence modeling approaches show consistent limitations in this domain, with LSTM performing particularly poorly on precision-critical tasks.
+On \textit{UnitreeG1TransportBox}, performance is comparably high across all methods.
+We attribute this to the task's inherent robustness to the noise introduced during data collection: the privileged policy used for demonstration generation recovers reliably without exhibiting meaningful corrective behaviors, limiting the temporal structure present in the training data and consequently reducing the signal available for STA to exploit.
+These results support our hypothesis that structured attention mechanisms designed for state transition modeling can provide meaningful advantages over history-agnostic and standard sequence modeling approaches, with gains amplified where demonstrations contain rich temporal structure and tasks present challenging execution conditions.